Boolean Percolation on Doubling Graphs: Definitions, notation and statement of the main results

 \subsection{Examples of Doubling Graphs}

 The first and fundamental example of a doubling metric graph is $\bbZ^n$ which has polynomial growth of order $n$.
-This example may be generalized, at least, in three ways: graphs with polynomial growth, Cayley graphs of nilpotent groups and lattices.
+This example may be generalized, at least, in three ways: graphs with polynomial growth, Cayley graphs of nilpotent groups and self-similar graphs.

 We observe that an easy way to obtain other examples of doubling graphs is to consider subgraphs of a doubling graph, since the property of a graph being doubling is hereditary, i.e., a subspace of a doubling metric space is doubling (\cite{gromovmetric}, B.2.5).